 While standards were on the menu, I always found that I was drawn to more unique combinations and this is the first pizza I tried there and I’m thinking that 15 years later it might still be the only one I’ve ever ordered too.

 I did wing it a bit and for good reason.
 The pizzas I’ve order at CPK were individual size and I was making a large pizza.
-I decided to have the base just be cheese, caramelized onions and pears and serve people enjoying this pizza along with me just topped with the salad, and if they chose, the toasted nuts and Gorgonzola cheese.
-I learned a long time ago…those two things are so determined by personal preference and I wanted to make sure my friends enjoyed this too.
+I decided to have the base consist of cheese, caramelized onions and pears topped with the salad, and if my tablemates chose they could add the toasted nuts and Gorgonzola cheese.

 I defrosted it in the microwave!
 For one pound of dough I put in specs for just one/half pound.
 Then I turned it over and did it for one/quarter pound.
 I did not want it to get warm at all.
 Then I rubbed it with some olive oil and put it in a bowl, covered it and put it into the oven I had preheated and then turned OFF.
 Took about an hour and it was at least doubled in volume and worked like a charm!

 I love this pizza and even more I love that I can have this pizza without a trip to Park Meadows Mall.
 It’s quite a bit further from me since a move a couple of years ago so my ‘quick’ trips there which might have included a lunch stop are rare and now I have one more favorite I can make at home.
 Score!

 - Pizza dough; homemade or store bought